-Arc- The curved portion of a bend.
+Arc- Part of the circumference of a curve.
+The curved portion of a bend.

 Backwall or Pipe Heel- The outer half or the half of the pipe undergoing tension during bending (see Extrados).